 Magical Trip's Handpicked Authentic Nightlife Attractions in Shinjuku

-How to make most out of Shinjuku Nightlife
+How to make the most out of Shinjuku Nightlife

 In Shinjuku you can enjoy a wide variety of nightlife.
-In the "Kabukicho" area where the entertainment of Tokyo is gathered, lots of taverns with different concepts, serving gourmet food and sake from all over Japan.
+In the "Kabukicho" area for example, you can find nearly everything Tokyo has to offer in one place, with a multitude of taverns with different concepts, serving gourmet food and sake from all over Japan.
 There also are nightclubs and night shows you can enjoy.
 Kabukicho is also known as a place where lots of cabaret clubs and host clubs are located.
 It will give you a great experience as it is a unique culture in Japan.

 If you want to enjoy drinking until late at night, "Shinjuku 2 chome" area would be an ideal place.
 One of the leading gay towns in Japan, and lots of unique shops welcome new guests warmly.

 "Shinjuku South Exit" area was recently renewed.
 If you travel by bus all over Japan, Busta Shinjuku (Shinjuku Expressway Bus Terminal) is convenient.
 A tourist information office and Wi-Fi are also available there, so it would be good to visit if you run into trouble while traveling.

 The "Shinjuku Station West Exit" area is an office district, so skyscrapers stand side by side, and there are many business hotels such as foreign-affiliated hotels and Japanese-style luxury hotels.
 Shinjuku is a lively area, but you can enjoy a quiet hotel stay in Nishi-Shinjuku (West Shinjuku).
 Also, the Tokyo Metropolitan Government Office, which is also a symbol of Nishi-Shinjuku, has an observatory, so you can enjoy the night view allowing you to see all around the Tokyo area!